Article contributed by Field Director, Evan Meyer.

 Field Guiding at Open Sky is one of the most dynamic, challenging and rewarding jobs I have ever had partly due to the number of different roles we have to play in one day.
-At all times, and above all, we make sure students stay warm, hydrated, fed and safe in a wilderness environment.
+At all times, and above all, field guides make sure students stay warm, hydrated, fed and safe in a wilderness environment.
 We are also mentors and teachers.
 We listen to and reflect on what is happening to students as individuals and to the group as a whole.
 We are conflict mediators and group culture crafters.
 We hold boundaries and we provide shoulders to cry on.
 We facilitate ceremonies and provide basic first aid.
 We teach students how to cook and how to feel their emotions.
 We help students figure out their strengths and limitations.
 All this and so much more happens each and every day.

 Given how complex and dynamic guiding can be, a framework is needed to help us determine what role to fill at any given time.
 The framework that we use is Maslow’s Hierarchy of needs.
 Psychologist, Abraham Maslow created Maslow’s Hierarchy of Needs in 1943, which describes the basic human needs in order of necessity.
 It is usually represented in a pyramid starting with the most important needs on the bottom: physiological needs (food, water, shelter), safety, love and belonging, self-esteem and lastly, self-actualization at the top.
 The theory is that we cannot move up a level unless the needs below are met.
 For instance, we are not concerned about our self-esteem if we are cold and hungry.
 Once we are warm and fed, then self-esteem becomes more important.